• Skip to main content

 Jump to Recipe

-Easy JELL-O marshmallow candy or JELL-O pinwheels, made in 1 hour with 4 basic ingredients.
-This is a simple no bake dessert or snack for kids parties.
+Easy jello marshmallow candy squares, pinwheels or roll ups, homemade with 4 simple ingredients in 1 hour.
+This no bake dessert or snack is perfect for kids parties.

-*This post is sponsored by JELL-O gelatin so I can share this JELL-O marshmallow candy recipe with all of you but the content and opinions expressed here are my own.*
+*Thank you JELL-O gelatin for sponsoring today's post so that I can share this recipe with all of you.
+All content and opinions expressed here are my own.*

 Want to Save This Recipe?